 How much money you earn will largely be determined by your market turnover, the price of homes, and the number of transactions you participate in.
 Real estate agents are paid by commission, so you earn a percentage of every transaction of which you are a part.

-How to be successful in real estate requires focusing on the things that matter, and being open to evaluating and adjusting your course.
+When you’re learning how to be successful in real estate, you’ll need to prioritize your tasks and be open to evaluating and adjusting your course.
 Joining the right brokerage and adopting useful technology that streamlines your process are just some of the tips that can truly make all the difference in moving your career forward.